georzaza/EclassDownloader/README.md

 This is a multiple file downloader designed specifically for downloading files on eclass.uth.gr

-It uses the source code of the Batch Link Downloader for the "appearance" of the extension, but it only provides functionality for the description at line 1 of this document.
+It uses the source code of the Batch Link Downloader for the "appearance" of the extension, but it only provides functionality for the description above.
 If you want to download and use this, you should already be a member of eclass.uth.gr

 Instructions on how to manually add this extension on your browser by downloading it from github: